steveblue/angular2-rollup/README.md

 ### Generate A Library Package

-Generate library packages with `ngr generate library my-lib-name`.
+Generate library packages with `ngr new lib my-lib-name`.

-This will generate a library package in the current folder with the necessary configuration.
+This will generate a library package in the current folder with the necessary configuration set in `ngr.config.js`.

-### Developing A Library
+### Developing The Library

 - Keep your code strictly typed.
-- Do not create monolithic `@NgModule`, separate modules by discrete functionality.
+- Do not create monolithic `@NgModule`.
+Separate modules by discrete functionality.
 This allows the library to be treeshaken.
 - In each module export the necessary components, directives, services, etc.
 - Update the index.ts with exports for each module.